uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 ## Tabular data

 QGIS can deal with plain tabular data.
 For example, try importing the file HDI.ods: it doesn't contain any coordinates, but we can still store it as a layer and use it in our project.
+You can see the data it contains by opening its attribute table.

 How can we add the Human Development Index (HDI) data to our existing "admin" shapefile?

 ### Joining tabular data

-To add the HDI data to our region shapefile, we can go the the "region" layer's properties, use the `Joins` tab and click the green `+` to create a new join.
-We can then define what common field between the two tables we will merge on: the ISO_3166_2 code in our case.
+To add the HDI data to our region shapefile, we can go the the "admin" layer's properties, use the `Joins` tab and click the green `+` to create a new join.
+We can then choose the HDI data as the `Join layer`, and define what common field between the two tables we will merge on: the ISO_3166_2 code in our case.

-You can now see the joined data highlighted in green in the `Source fields`, and check the actual values in the attribute table.
+You can now see the joined data highlighted in green in the `Source fields`, click "OK", and check the actual values in the "admin" layer's attribute table.

 ### Classifying the symbology